oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 The value `discoverer` indicates individuals or organizations that find vulnerabilities or security weaknesses.
 This includes all manner of researchers.

+The value `translator` indicates individuals or organizations that translate CSAF documents.
+This includes all manner of language translators, also those who work for the party issuing the original advisory.

 The value `other` indicates a catchall for everyone else.
-Currently this includes editors, reviewers, forwarders, republishers, language translators, and miscellaneous contributors.
+Currently this includes editors, reviewers, forwarders, republishers, and miscellaneous contributors.

 The value `user` indicates anyone using a vendor’s product.